apache/causeway-site/content/contributors/recreating-an-archetype.md

 ### Check the archetype source code into git

-Back in the *original session* (at `example/application/simpleapp`), we are ready to check the archetype source code into git.
+Back in the *original session* (at `example/application/simpleapp` or `example/application/todoapp`), we are ready to check the archetype source code into git.

-If this is an update to an existing archetype:
+If recreating the *simpleapp* archetype:

     git rm -rf ../../archetype/simpleapp
     rm -rf ../../archetype/simpleapp

+If recreating the *todoapp* archetype:

+    git rm -rf ../../archetype/todoapp
+    rm -rf ../../archetype/todoapp

-Make sure that the `archetype/simpleapp` directory was fully removed, otherwise the next command will not copy the regenerated source into the correct location.
+In either case make sure that the `archetype/xxxapp` directory was fully removed, otherwise the next command will not copy the regenerated source into the correct location.

-Then, copy over the generated source of the archetype:
+Then, copy over the generated source of the archetype.

+If recreating the *simpleapp* archetype:

     mv target/generated-sources/archetype ../../archetype/simpleapp
     git add ../../archetype/simpleapp

+If recreating the *todoapp* archetype:

+    mv target/generated-sources/archetype ../../archetype/todoapp
+    git add ../../archetype/todoapp

 Next, confirm that the `-SNAPSHOT` version of the archetype is correct:

+If recreating the *simpleapp* archetype:

     vi ../../archetype/simpleapp/pom.xml

+If recreating the *todoapp* archetype:

+    vi ../../archetype/todoapp/pom.xml

 If this a new archetype, then add a reference to the archetype to the root `pom.xml`, eg:

     <modules>
         ...
-        <module>example/archetype/simpleapp</module>
+        <module>example/archetype/newapp</module>
         ...
     </modules>